sso66/eagletonlabs-browserify-node-js/src/sockets/README.md

 > The Node.js `net` module sockets communicate by sending **raw data** using Transmission Control Protocol (TCP).
 > This protocol is responsible for packaging data and guaranteeing that it is sent from point to point successfully.
-> Node.js socket implement `Duplex` stream, which allows you to read and write streamed data between the server
+> Node.js sockets implement `Duplex` stream, which allows you to read and write streamed data between the server
-> and the client.
+> and client.

 > Sockets are the underlying structure for the `http` module.
 If you do not need the functionality for handling
 > web request like GET and POST and you just need to stream data from point to point, then using sockets gives